Social Security Appeal System

 In some cases where the percentage of incapacity is disputed, a Medical Tribunal can be convened to hear medical evidence provided by the applicant's GP or specialist.
 The Medical Tribunal consists of the Chairman (an advocate) and two medical practitioners.
 The rules governing Long Term Incapacity Allowance appeals are complex and therefore people wishing to question an award should contact the Department for guidance.

-Legal aspects of a decision on a non-contributory benefit may be looked into by the Social Security Tribunal, and ultimately, by the Inferior Number of the Royal Court.
+Legal aspects of a decision on a non-contributory benefit may be looked into by the Social Security Tribunal.

 The Operation of Tribunals

-Applicants would normally appear before the tribunal, and may be represented and supported by a lawyer, possibly on legal aid, a friend or a treating doctor.
+Applicants would normally appear before the tribunal, and may be represented and supported by a lawyer, a friend or a treating doctor.

 Oaths are administered to those giving evidence to tribunals, and the Chairman has the discretion to admit written evidence where appropriate.

-The tribunal hears evidence from the Determining Officer, for the Social Security Department, and also from the appellant and her/his representatives.
+The tribunal hears evidence from the Determining Officer, for Customer and Local Services, and also from the applicant and their representatives.
 The Tribunal has the right to request additional information if necessary to help it reach a decision.

-The tribunal members must then make a value judgement on the case, which is binding on both parties, subject to review by the Inferior Number of the Royal Court.
+The tribunal members must then make a judgement on the case, which is binding on both parties.